 Coconut Ice Cream: There are many coconut ice creams on the market so it is impossible to assess them as a group.
 Certainly some have cleaner labels than others and you should definitely steer clear of any with inulin, high fructose corn syrup, agave, honey or flavors like cherry or mango, all of which are high FODMAP foods.
 It is possible to find some brands with cleaner labels and you could try small amounts.

 Coconut Yogurt: Monash has given coconut yogurt a Green Light at a serving of 125 g, which is about 4 ounces and a very small size, usually not an entire container.
 We can only recommend coconut yogurt with a caveat.
 Just as with coconut ice cream there are many brands on the market and they are not equivalent from a FODMAP point of view.

 You must read individual labels and assess for FODMAPs.
 Even within the same brand, one flavor could be okay such as vanilla, but another flavor such as mango would not be.

 Brand content will vary.
-This product has not been tested for FODMAPs and while it is based on coconut, it is very high in sugar.
+This product has not been tested for FODMAPs.
 You could try small amounts for yourself.